-Eating herring in the Netherlands and The ‘Hollandse Nieuwe’ has since become a delicacy with culinary fans all over the world.
+The large-scale herring fishing in the Netherlands started during the Golden Age.
+Since then, Dutch herring and the ‘Hollandse Nieuwe’ have become a delicacy with culinary fans all over the world. 🐟

 Herring in the Netherlands: the basics

-The Hollandse Nieuwe has been linked to Dutch culture for centuries and not every freshly caught herring can bear that famous name.
-So where exactly do these kinds of herring come from?
-What makes a herring the Hollandse Nieuwe?
-Do you necessarily have to eat a herring raw?
-If you want to know more, please read on.
+The Hollandse Nieuwe has been linked to Dutch culture for centuries.
+Yet, not every freshly caught herring can bear that famous name.
+So where exactly does this kind of herring come from?
+And what makes a herring the Hollandse Nieuwe?

 Where exactly does the herring come from?

 Herring comes from the eastern part of the North Sea and the most herring can be found in the waters around Norway and Denmark.
 Some can also be found a little bit to the eastern part of the North Sea in Scottish waters.

 Almost all the herring eaten in the Netherlands is caught by Danish and Norwegian companies while Dutch companies with factories in Skagen, Denmark, prepare them and bring them back to the Netherlands to sell.

 Hold up — my herring ain’t Dutch?? 😳

 The opening of the herring season in the Netherlands